yohanvalencia/lakekeeper/docs/docs/authentication.md

 If `LAKEKEEPER__OPENID_PROVIDER_URI` is specified, Lakekeeper will  verify access tokens against this provider.
 The provider must provide the `.well-known/openid-configuration` endpoint and the openid-configuration needs to have `jwks_uri` and `issuer` defined.
 Optionally, if `LAKEKEEPER__OPENID_AUDIENCE` is specified, Lakekeeper validates the `aud` field of the provided token to match the specified value.
 We recommend to specify the audience in all deployments, so that tokens leaked for other applications in the same IdP cannot be used to access data in Lakekeeper.

+Users are automatically added to Lakekeeper after successful Authentication (user provides a valid token with the correct issuer and audience).
+If a User does not yet exist in Lakekeeper's Database, the provided JWT token is parsed.
+The following fields are parsed:

+- `name`: `name` or `given_name`/ `first_name` and `family_name`/ `last_name` or `app_displayname` or `preferred_username`
+- `subject`: `sub` unless `subject_claim` is set, then it will be the value of the claim.
+- `claims`: all claims
+- `email`: `email` or `upn` if it contains an `@` or `preferred_username` if it contains an `@`

+If the `name` cannot be determined because none of the claims are available, the principal is registered under the name `Nameless App with ID <user-id>`.
+Lakekeeper determines the ID of users in the following order:

+1. If `LAKEKEEPER__OPENID_SUBJECT_CLAIM` is set, this field is used and must be present.
+1. If `oid` is present, it is used.
+The main motivation to prefer the `oid` over the `sub` is that the `sub` field is not unique across applications, while the `oid` is.
+(See for example [Entra-ID](https://learn.microsoft.com/en-us/entra/identity-platform/id-token-claims-reference)).
+Lakekeeper needs to the same IDs as query engines in order to share Permissions.
+1. If the `sub` field is present, use it, otherwise fail.

+IDs from the OIDC provider in Lakekeeper have the form `oidc~<ID from the provider>`.

 ### Authenticating Machine Users
 All common iceberg clients and IdPs support the OAuth2 `Client-Credential` flow.
 The `Client-Credential` flow requires a `Client-ID` and `Client-Secret` that is provided in a secure way to the client.
 In the following sections we demonstrate for selected IdPs how applications can be setup for machine users to connect.